ankurkumar-ml/ankurkumar-ml/README.md

-- 👋 Hi, I’m Ankur Kumar, Data Scientist with a passion to get insights from the data, telling the stories through charts and graphs and help the leaders make strategic decisions.
+- 👋 Hi, I’m Ankur Kumar, a Data Scientist with a passion to get insights from the data, telling the stories through charts and graphs and help the leaders make strategic decisions.
 My interest lies in building data-driven products using latest state of the art machine learning and deep learning technologies which scales to millions of users and makes a difference in people's life.

 <!--- - 👀 I’m interested in Machine Learning, NLP and Computer Vision. --->
 <!--- - 🌱 I’m currently learning ...  --->